 4bd3580 Initial spike

-Reading from bottom to top, I: created a spike, got it working, styled it, and added a failing test.
+Reading from bottom-to top, I created a spike, got it working, styled it, and added a failing test.
 It’s pretty clear to me what I need to do now: make the test pass.

-and rebasing my branch interactively.
+I start by checking out main and rebasing my branch interactively.
 This lets

 me pull in changes and squash or rewrite commits that don’t tell the right story.